Tyler MacDuff: Life and career

 MacDuff was born in Hollywood, California.
-He attended Woodrow Wilson Junior High.
-MacDuff joined the U.S. Navy in 1943 and drove an LCVP Landing Craft in the first wave of the invasion of Saipan and Guam in 1944.
-In late 1944 and 1945, he was part of General Douglas MacArthur's invasion forces in the Philippine Islands.
+He attended Woodrow Wilson Junior High School.
+He also attended Pasadena City College, and performed at the Pasadena Playhouse.
+He served as a director for stage productions.
+MacDuff began his screen career in 1952, appearing in the film No Room for the Groom, playing an uncredited role of a soldier.
+In the same year, he appeared in the films Francis Goes to West Point, Son of Ali Baba and Bonzo Goes to College.

-MacDuff then attended Pasadena City College, and performed at the Pasadena Playhouse.
-He also served as a director for stage productions.
-MacDuff began his film and television career in 1952, first appearing in the film No Room for the Groom, where he played the uncredited role of a soldier.
-He then appeared in the films Francis Goes to West Point and Bonzo Goes to College.
+Later in his career, MacDuff guest-starred in television programs including Gunsmoke, The Lone Ranger, Laramie, Adventures of Superman, Maverick, The Texan, Tales of Wells Fargo, Lawman, Perry Mason and Death Valley Days.
+He gained popularity from his role as Billy the Kid in the 1954 film The Boy from Oklahoma, and he played Vance in the film The Bounty Hunter.
+He played Wes Parker in the 1956 film The Burning Hills, and played Tom Williams in the 1957 film Fury at Showdown.

-MacDuff earned popularity from his role in the 1954 film The Boy from Oklahoma, in which he played Billy the Kid.
-He also played Vance in the film The Bounty Hunter.
-MacDuff guest-starred in television programs including Gunsmoke, The Lone Ranger, Laramie, Adventures of Superman, Maverick, The Texan, Tales of Wells Fargo, Lawman, Perry Mason and Death Valley Days.
-He played Wes Parker in the 1956 film The Burning Hills.
-MacDuff also played Tom Williams in the 1957 film Fury at Showdown.
-He retired in 2003, last appearing in the 2003 film An American Reunion.
+MacDuff retired from acting in 2003, last appearing in the 2003 film An American Reunion.

 Death

-MacDuff died in December 2007 of heart failure in Pasadena, California, at the age of 82.
-He was buried in Riverside National Cemetery.
+MacDuff died on December 23, 2007 of heart failure in Pasadena, California, at the age of 82.
+He was buried at Riverside National Cemetery.